 Model: Vitamix C Series 5300

-The Vitamix 5300 is an improvement over the 5200 and, feature wise, it’s very comparable to the 7500.
-The shorter container lets you proudly display the entire appliance on your kitchen countertop.
-The longer blades spinning at a slower speed helps make the device a bit quieter.
-Then there’s the powerful 2.2-HP motor inside, capable of handling a wide variety of tasks.
-You can see why this model would be a great choice for most people.
+The Vitamix 5300 is an improvement over the 5200 and is actually very comparable to the 7500 model.
+The shorter container allows you proudly display the entire blender on your kitchen countertop.
+Having the longer blades spin at a slower speed helps make the device a little bit quieter.
+Then there’s the powerful 2.2-HP motor inside, which is capable of handling a huge variety of tasks.
+You can see why this model would be a great option for most people.

-There aren’t many things that are still made in America.
+There aren’t too many things that are still made in America.
 A Vitamix is produced, typically, with at least 70% of parts originating from the USA and is fully assembled here by American workers.
-This is a great bonus fact to be aware of when considering buying a Vitamix blender.
+This is accurate at the time of this original post.
+It’s a wonderful fact to be aware of when you consider buying a Vitamix blender.

-I’ll also quickly mention that this blender comes with an incredibly long seven-year warranty.
+I’ll also quickly mention that the Vitamix 5300 blender comes with an incredibly long 7-year warranty.
 That includes parts, labor, and free shipping both ways.
-As long as the issue isn’t due to human error of course, they’ll replace it within that amount of time.
+As long as the issue isn’t caused by human error of course, the company will then replace it within that 7-year amount of time.
 So you can rest easy knowing you’ll be buying a product that’ll last.
+This is honestly a huge perk to buying a Vitamix over a cheaper alternative.

-Write down what your most desired features are in a blender and hopefully you can narrow your choices down.
+If you’re still having trouble deciding whether this is the best model for you, try writing down what your most desired features are in a blender.
+Hopefully that will help you narrow your choices down.
 In my opinion, this is another solid Vitamix offering and you couldn’t go wrong by choosing it.
-Good luck!
+Though there have been newer models like the Vitamix A2500 which offers many more advanced features and smart capabilities.

 Current Vitamix 5300 Offers